-Here’s a quick, easy, delicious flatbread recipe that uses simple, whole ingredients.
-You’ll never have to buy flatbread from the store again.
+Here’s a quick, easy, delicious flour tortilla recipe that uses simple, whole ingredients.
+You’ll never have to buy tortillas from the store again.

 We love tasting each season.

 Our quality of life and the quality of food we eat has drastically improved over the years as we’ve adapted our diets to what’s ripe in our garden, the woods, or from our local farming friends.
 We feel better, our food tastes better, and we have a much deeper connection to the journey our little blue planet is taking around the sun each year.